LionelDraghi/ArchiCheck/Doc/README.txt

 *And that's it!*

 About: Philosophy
-What I had in mind when I created this tools is briefly (and partly) explained on those slides <http://lionel.draghi.free.fr/ArchiCheck/Doc/Archicheck_Overview.pdf>
+What I had in mind when I created this tools is briefly (and partly) explained on <those slides at http://lionel.draghi.free.fr/ArchiCheck/Archicheck_Overview.pdf>

 Note that this is a draft, incomplete, and with an especially sober style :-)